tansaku/report_intermittent_fails/README.md

 ```

 NOTE: do we need list of branches we can open new issues for?

+From the command line tasks can be run like so, but really they are intended to be run as part of a CI build

 ```
 $ bundle exec dotenv rake report_intermittent_fails:rerun_failing_tests